 Zc: Being an author and a visual artist is a unique combination.
 How do you synthesize those practices?

 Going to a library is a lot like going to museums and galleries for me.
 I go looking for fodder.
 I experience words and stories a lot like I experience visual art.
-I think our stories are our stories, whether it’s a line that forms the letter that makes a word or a line that suggests the beginning of a visual phrase.
-I collect up words and phrases a lot like I collect up sticks and natural ephemera – I find them suggestive and potent; where did they come from? how do they go together? or stand alone?
+Whether it’s a line that forms the letter that makes a word or a line that suggests the beginning of a visual phrase, it’s all ‘story’ to me.
+I collect up words and phrases a lot like I collect up sticks and natural ephemera – I find them suggestive and potent; Where did they come from?
+How do they go together? or stand alone?
 What if you said that word with the emphasis in a different place?

 I do love to go to my books and randomly open to a page and then point to a word or line and see what combinations happen spontaneously.
 I haven’t been titling my work recently but will begin to again as many of the drawings have come from this random picking a word or phrase.

 Zc: Do you have any rituals as an artist?

 Cb: I move around a lot at first, walking, doing qigong, moving stuff in the studio from one spot to another in preparation.
 Once I find how to enter the work, I remain focused and still, except for my arms of course, for long stretches of time.
 Fortunately, my watch buzzes to remind me to get up and move around again!

 Zc: When you’re working in your studio describe the experience and what takes place?